Boilerplate text: Boilerplate language

 In contract law, the term "boilerplate language" or "boilerplate clause" describes the parts of a contract that are considered standard.
 A standard form contract or boilerplate contract is a contract between two parties, where the terms and conditions of the contract are set by one of the parties, and the other party has little or no ability to negotiate more favorable terms and is thus placed in a "take it or leave it" position.

 Boilerplate language may also exist in pre-created form letters.
 The person sending the form letter then usually only needs to add his or her name at the end of the pre-written greeting and body.
 Typically, the sender of such a letter needs to personalize it minimally, often by just adding their name or specific details to a pre-written greeting and body, making these templates highly practical for mass communication or repetitive correspondence.

 Boilerplate code

 In computer programming, boilerplate is the sections of code that have to be included in many places with little or no alteration.
 Such boilerplate code is particularly salient when the programmer must include a lot of code for minimal functionality.

 A related phenomenon, bookkeeping code, is code that is not part of the business logic, but is interleaved with it to keep data structures updated or able to handle secondary aspects of the program.

-Boilerplate text as a productivity tool (software)

-In the field of word processing, boilerplate text is a central element for increasing productivity.
-It allows frequently used phrases, sentences, or entire paragraphs to be saved as prefabricated units and inserted into documents or forms as needed.
-This functionality significantly reduces the time required for repetitive writing tasks and minimizes typing errors.

-Special boilerplate software extends this basic idea by providing system-wide retrievable text fragments.
-These tools are particularly used in office communication, customer service, and technical documentation.
-Some of these tools have the ability to manage complex text templates and combine them dynamically with variables (e.g., names, dates).
-An example is the program AutoHotkey, which supports both simple boilerplate text and more complex workflows.